 Pssst, if you’re remotely interested in old-school R&B, Trevor Nelson’s Omeara residency is an absolute must.
 Take it from us.

 Practical Tips for Visiting Flat Iron Square in London Bridge

-- Address: 64 Southwark St, London SE1 1RU
+- Address: 45 Southwark St, London SE1 1RU

 - The venue is well-connected, just a hop, skip and jump away from many transport connections – the nearest tube stations are London Bridge and Borough.
 London Bridge is well served by trains and buses too.

-- You should also pop into its brand-new sister venue, Vinegar Yard, which is just across the road from London Bridge station (Shard-exit side).
+- You should also pop into its sister venue, Vinegar Yard, which is just across the road from London Bridge station (Shard-exit side).